integritee-network/book/src/remote_attestation.md

 ### Attestation Registry On-Chain

 It isn't practical to ask every client to register with Intel and perform RA before every request.
-Therefore we'd rather let the substraTEE-worker operators attest their enclaves with IAS and write the signed quote and their certificate to the blockchain for everyone to verify.
+Therefore we'd rather let the integritee-worker operators attest their enclaves with IAS and write the signed quote and their certificate to the blockchain for everyone to verify.

 This does change the the attestation protocol.
-Now the SP and the enclave in the above scheme are both running on the same machine. substraTEE-worker will itself perform an attestation protocol with its enclave and get the quote signed by IAS.
+Now the SP and the enclave in the above scheme are both running on the same machine. integritee-worker will itself perform an attestation protocol with its enclave and get the quote signed by IAS.
 Like this, only Integritee operators need to register with IAS.

 ![Sequence Diagram](./fig/attestation_registry_sequence.svg)